 One of the most interesting aspects of the sequel is how it uses a fairly popular mechanic in the indie game space, deck-building, to allow for experimentation when it comes to the skills you want to bring to the busy streets and luxury hotels.
 From passive augmentations that kick off after meeting certain criteria, such as defeating zombies in quick succession, to different attacks altogether, there’s plenty to play around with.
 Also, it’s one of the most gorgeous-looking games on the PS5 in recent memory.

-6. Resident Evil 2 remake
+6. Resident Evil 2 Remake

 Resident Evil 2 will always be a classic.
 But there’s nothing wrong with playing the Resident Evil 2 remake if you missed the original.
 After all, tank controls aren’t for everybody, and this revision stays faithful to the scary roots of its influence.
 Tasked to survive the night inside Racoon Police Department, you’ll experience tough challenges and terrifying encounters in the eyes of both Leon S. Kennedy and Claire Redfield, exploring the labyrinthic hallways and creepy corners of the station.